 Batch pipelines have a useful tool for monitoring and inspecting batch jobs' execution.
 The Spark framework includes a Web Console that is active for all Spark jobs in the Running state.
-It is called the Spark UI and can be accessed directly from within OLP.
+It is called the Spark UI and can be accessed directly from within the platform.
 This article explains how to access the Spark UI and some of its basic functions.

 See Log and

 pipeline job show can be used to get the

 pipeline UI URL for the Spark UI for a Batch pipeline.

 If you have not already logged into the Spark UI in your current session, you will be requested to do so using the normal platform sign-in dialog.
 Use your normal platform credentials.
 Cookies are used to maintain your current session information.